 Decades from now, as an old sage and shamelessly crabby elderly woman, when I look back on the life I've lived I would like to find that I was not afraid to try things; that I chased my endless curiosities and allowed the journey and the process to change me.
 I hope to be proud of the unconventional choices I will have made and the experiences I gained by refusing to give in to intimidation or fear of failure.
-I hope I will have been brave enough to pursue different trades and honor my passion for creative living as a big, knarled, arthritic middle finger to the rat race that we're all told is the only thing awaiting us after college.
-I hope that my hands will have worked to make beautiful things more beautiful and that I will be able to see how the work into which I invested so much of my heart and my time became, in turn, a contribution to something much greater than myself.
+I hope I will have been brave enough to pursue different trades and honor my passion for creative living as a big, knarled, arthritic middle finger to the exhausting and dehumanizing rat race we're all told is the only thing awaiting us in adulthood.
+I hope that my hands will have worked to make beautiful things more beautiful and that I will be able to see how the artwork into which I invested so much of my heart and my time became, in turn, a contribution to something much greater than myself.

 Ash + Iron is the product of a longing to become the 30-something woman my future elderly self could smile upon.
 I want to hold it loosely in my hands and allow it to grow and change freely as I become better acquainted with who I am and what my creative process looks like.
 The things you've found here will not always be the things you'll come to find here as I expect that the artwork I create and the woodwork I explore will continue to change as I do.

 After losing my dad to cancer in 2018, it became painfully real to me how undeniably fragile and transient life is.
 His terminal diagnosis was a shock to us all, and watching him fight and ultimately succumb to this horrible illness led to an extensive period of deconstruction in my own life.
 This immense loss forced me to question more seriously everything I have been told about life, meaning, purpose, and significance and has challenged me to find meaning and hope in entirely new ways.
 I attribute much of Ash + Iron and this new chapter of my life to my dad and the impact his passing has had on the woman I am becoming.